timroster/multi-tenancy-documentation/documentation/automation/terraform/2-Provisionning-The-Minimal-Infrastructure.md

 The infrastructure consists on;

 - A "Virtual Private Cloud" (VPC) on IBM Cloud.
-- Either an OpenShift or an IKS cluster inside the VPC with all the requirements (e.g.: subnets, cidr...).
+- Either an OpenShift or an IKS cluster inside the VPC with all the requirements.
-- A Database for PostgreSQL managed service (to be implemented).
+- A Database for PostgreSQL managed service.
-- An instance of AppID service (to be implemented).
+- An instance of AppID service.

-## Setting up the infrastructure - OpenShift Cluster
+### Setting up the infrastructure - OpenShift Cluster

 The steps to follow to provision the infrastrure are,